ajst3/austin-varun-cloudprj/README.md

   - Way to allow docker containers to run GUI applications:
     - XQuartz (for Mac OS)
     - Xming (for Windows)
-        - must have Xming configured
+        - must have Xming configured properly
     - docker-compose file already accounts for Linux
   - Adequate space to have application on machine